-Germany's .de: 70 Million Domains, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD
+Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 On November 5, 1986 — one year after symbolics.com became the first .com registration — six domains were entered under .de in the IANA database.
 Germany's country-code TLD was administered from a university computer lab, maintained by volunteers, and served a country where most people had never heard of the Internet.
 By January 1994, there were 1,000 .de domains.
 By 1999, one million.
-Today, .de resolves 69.9 million domains in our dataset — more than .org, more than .xyz, more than the combined Internet presence of most nations.
+Today, .de resolves into 117.7 million observed hostnames in our dataset — more than .org, more than .xyz, more than the combined Internet presence of most nations.

-We analyzed 2.3 billion domains across 1,519 TLDs in the DomainsProject dataset and cross-referenced the data with DENIC registry reports, the Verisign Domain Name Industry Brief (Q4 2025), Eurostat enterprise statistics, and DENIC's 2024 Domain Map.
+We analyzed 3,183,285,503 observed hostnames across 1,511 active TLDs in the DomainsProject dataset, ran a 9 June 2026 A-record crawl to measure how much of .de actually resolves, and cross-referenced the result with DENIC registry reports, the Verisign Domain Name Industry Brief (Q4 2025), Eurostat enterprise statistics, and DENIC's 2024 Domain Map.

-The headline: Germany built the world's largest ccTLD not through free registrations, speculation, or government mandates — but through a non-profit cooperative model, 3.5 million small businesses that trust .de more than .com, and a privacy-conscious culture that treats its national domain extension like a quality mark.
+The headline: Germany built the world's largest ccTLD not through free registrations, speculation, or government mandates — but through a non-profit cooperative model, millions of small businesses that treat .de as a quality mark, and a privacy-conscious culture that prefers nationally governed infrastructure.
+And it is unusually live: 75.2% of observed .de hostnames still return an IPv4 address, against a 58.9% whole-namespace rate — so .de's lead is not a counting artifact of parked inventory.

 The Data

-DomainsProject continuously crawls and indexes domains across every delegated TLD in the IANA root zone.
-Our dataset covers:
+DomainsProject continuously crawls and indexes hostnames across every delegated TLD in the IANA root zone.
+Our June 2026 snapshot covers:

 Category Count Coverage

-Domain counts reflect active DNS resolution — we count domains that resolve, not registry marketing figures.
-Our 69.9 million .de figure includes subdomains observed during crawling, which is why it exceeds DENIC's reported 17.7 million registry registrations.
+Counts reflect unique observed hostnames — fully-qualified names (www.example.de, mail.example.de, and the bare example.de are three distinct hostnames under one registrable domain), deduplicated across the active dataset and its historical GitHub mirror.
+They are not registry registration totals, and they are not apex-only counts.
+Our 117.7 million .de figure includes subdomains observed during crawling, which is why it exceeds DENIC's reported ~17.7 million registry registrations.
 Both numbers confirm the same structural fact: .de is the dominant ccTLD on the Internet.
+The Methodology explains the divergence — and why the headline figure differs from the original edition's.

 The Scorecard: .de vs. the World

-Rank ccTLD Country Domains Share of ccTLDs Global Rank
+Rank ccTLD Country Hostnames Share of ccTLDs Global Rank

 .de Among All TLDs